-Heero was silent for several moments, and looked as if he was turning this over thoroughly in his head.
+Heero sat in silence for several moments, and looked as if he was turning this over thoroughly in his head.
 Finally he nodded.
-“I see what you’re saying,” was his serious assurance.
+“I see what you’re saying,” he assured Duo seriously.
 “At least I think I do.
 And of course I want you to do whatever you need to to feel better, about everything and yourself.
 Don’t let me make you feel like you can’t… tell me if I ever do, OK?”

 Now it was Duo’s turn to squeeze Heero’s hand.

 “But also,” Heero added with a solemn smile, “don’t get into the habit of trying to find some way to pay me back for every little thing, or thinking you have a debt piling up.
 I take care of you because I love you, not because you’re then obligated to do something in return.
 We’re not business partners.”